NishchayAnand/software-engineering/Interview Prep/DBMS/Interview Questions.md

 # DBMS Interview Questions

+Q. What is a schema?

+A schema is a logical structure within a database that organizes and groups database objects (like tables, views, stored procedures, and indexes) under a common namespace.

+---

 **Q. When to use Relational and when to use Non-relational?**

 A Relational database should be used where we have well-defined, predictable data, where transactions are important to us, where we find value in keeping the relationships between our tables.